slevinln/The-easiest-quiz-in-the-world/README.md

 # The Easiest Quiz In The World

-A quiz website designed to test the user on deceptively easy questions
+A quiz website designed to test the user on deceptively easy questions.
+They appear self-explanatory, but are not intuitive.

-The Malinois is one of the most curated dog breeds in the world.
-Many people might be tempted to adopt this dog without knowing about their needs and demands.
-To help making that choice, this website ist designed to give information about the character, training requirements and other traits.
-After reading through the site, users should be able to make an educated decision if they want to adopt a dog of this breed.
-It is also meant to raise awareness about current activities of Malinois in service or in official dog sport competitions by offering a newsletter.
+Important!
+Unfortunately, the project couldn't be finished before the deadline due to a severe case of procrastination and contains a large amount of external code.
+See the credits section for the link.
-The title of the website has been shortened on purpose to better fit on smaller devices and to be more memorable.
-A very long title would also not fit with the scope of the project; detailed information like body measurements or breed lineages is not included.
+The ReadMe is also unfinished.

 ## Features

-## General Page Structure
+### General Page Structure

 The content ist structured straight from top to bottom for easy readability.
 This helps the reader follow the page layout easily.

-## Technologies Used
+### Technologies Used

 The website is written in the following languages: